 Forget rainbow rubbers and giant pencils, Tate Modern’s gift shop is full of lovely things you’d actually use, from Tracey Emin Christmas cards to Grayson Perry cushion covers.
 You don’t even need to pretend you’re a modern art fan to shop here – thanks to its handy position at the museum’s entrance.

-For casual streetwear and quirky homeware that doesn’t take itself too seriously, take a trip to this game-changing concept shop, full of handpicked items for Goodhood’s very hip customers, from hand-carved skateboards and affordable accessories to branded tees.
+For casual clothes and quirky homeware that doesn’t take itself too seriously, take a trip to this game-changing concept shop, full of handpicked items for Goodhood’s very hip customers, from hand-carved skateboards and affordable accessories to branded tees.
 It’s all good in the ’hood.

 You know you’ve made it when your Christmas tree is covered in silk-panel baubles from Harrods.
 Gloriously grandiose, with its famous grotto, this London institution really comes into its own at Christmas.
 You could easily lose hours here floor-hopping from Toy Kingdom to the heavyweight fashion brands to the elegant beauty halls.
 This is London shopping at its most decadent.